Eddie Clear: National team

 Clear gained his first of five caps with the U.S. national team in a 3–3 tie with Israel.
 He played the next three games with the U.S., then did not play in the next two U.S. games.
 His final appearance with the U.S. came in a 1-0 World Cup qualifier victory over Canada on October 27, 1968.
 He was a substitute for Bob Gansler.

 Clear was inducted into the St. Louis Soccer Hall of Fame on November 14, 1996.

 Personal life

 After his retirement from soccer he married Joan (Hummel) Clear in April 1969.
 He went on to have 7 children and 13 grandchildren.
 The couple divorced in 1980.
 He would later marry Barb (Bilger) Clear, with whom he would remain married until his death.
-Edward McCabe Clear died March 18, 2022, from complications caused from a heart attack he suffered at his South St. Louis home.
+Clear died March 18, 2022, from complications caused from a heart attack he suffered at his South St. Louis home.